 The second step in this happiness quotient test is easier.

 I want you to rate your happiness on these 7 quotients.
-I'd advice you to use a scale from 1 to 10.
+I'd advise you to use a scale from 1 to 10.

 Try to answer this question: